KolePeoples/SimpleCalculator/README.md

-A simple calculator app for my portfolio
+A simple calculator app.
+Really just my first C# app on mac and making sure I can build something functional.